Brazil's environment minister resigns amid criticism, probes - WTMJ

 Preliminary data, based on satellite images, has shown year-on-year increases of Amazon deforestation for three straight months, most recently by 41% in May.
 The data is considered a reliable leading indicator for more complete calculations released at year end.

+Márcio Astrini, executive secretary of the Climate Observatory, a network of environmental groups, told The Associated Press that Salles’ legacy is “the worst possible.″

+“There were two straight years of deforestation in the Amazon, fires in Brazil and invasions of public areas.
+He paralyzed the collection of environmental fines, persecuted inspectors and followed a path of environmental destruction in the country,″ Astrini said.

-Talks between the Biden administration and the environment ministry are “paralyzed,″ Sen. Katia Abreu, who heads the Brazilian Senate’s foreign relations committee, said in a statement Tuesday provided to The Associated Press.
+Talks between the Biden administration and Brazil’s environment ministry are “paralyzed,″ Sen. Katia Abreu, who heads the Brazilian Senate’s foreign relations committee, said in a statement Tuesday provided to AP.
 She said that reflects U.S. dissatisfaction and the need for changes by Brazil in order to reestablish dialogue.

 The spokesperson for the U.S. Embassy in Brasilia, Tobias Bradford, said in a statement that the United States remains committed to partnering with Brazil to address climate change and that its stance regarding conversations with its government hasn’t changed.

-Neither Bradford nor Brazil’s environment ministry provided information regarding the date of the last meeting.
+Neither Bradford, nor Brazil’s environment and foreign ministries provided information regarding the date of the last meeting.

 Environment ministry officials including Salles are under investigation for possibly facilitating the export of illegally cut timber.
 A separate probe is investigating whether Salles obstructed an operation to seize illegal timber.
 Salles has denied wrongdoing in both cases.